Wong Soak Koon teases out the positives from a few essays depicting the struggles faced by seniors against the ravages of time.

 How true indeed!
 Recently, we have seen too many kleptocrats not to agree that money can be an addiction.
 Thus, the wise, however young, should try to start disciplined saving for the silver season of life.
 Only kleptocrats must feel they don’t have to save since they merrily rob others.

-Aging is therefore affected both by public policies and the individual’s financial, mental and spiritual resources.
+Ageing is therefore affected both by public policies and the individual’s financial, mental and spiritual resources.
 As one ages, the desire to remain young waxes stronger in some individuals.
 But no one can stay the hands of Time.
 In today’s consumerist society, advertisements for numerous stay-young products make us feel that the signs of age can be kept off, but no one has found the Fountain of Youth.

 Instead of this pursuit of youth, perhaps we can listen to the feminist critic Carolyn Heilbrun, who advises us to “avoid the temptations of the eternal youth purveyors, the sellers of unnatural thinnness and cosmetic surgery” and so gain in our silver years, the authenticity, the newfound vitality of self-acceptance.